 - 🍸 Where to Drink – The Bitter Bar, Taco Junky & Tequila Bar, Avery Brewing Company

 - 🎟️ Top Boulder Attractions – Pearl Street Mall, CU Boulder campus, Chautauqua Park

 - 📚 Boulder Guides – Boulder Hikes, Boulder Day Trips

 Colorado Springs is the best spot to stay if you want to visit Pikes Peak, Garden of the Gods, and Manitou Springs.
 The city is located on the east side of the Rocky Mountains and about an hour south of Denver – close enough that you can make this your home base and still see all that Denver has to offer but at a way lower price point.

-Another benefit to staying in Colorado Springs is that there are lots of hiking trails and outdoor activities in the area.
-If you’re looking for an area of Colorado to stay in that combines the benefits of a city with easy access to the Rocky Mountains, Colorado Springs may be your best area to stay in Colorado.
+Another benefit to staying in a hotel in Colorado Springs is that there are lots of hiking trails and outdoor activities in the area.
+If you’re looking for the benefits of a city with easy access to the Rocky Mountains, Colorado Springs may be your best area to stay in Colorado.

 Pros of Staying in Colorado Springs: